emilk/loguru/README.md

-# Loguru: a simple C++ logging library
+# Loguru: a header-only C++ logging library.

 ## License
-Use, abuse, enjoy.
-Give credit if you like it!
+This software is in the public domain.
+Where that dedication is not recognized, you are granted a perpetual, irrevocable license to copy and modify this file as you see fit.

+That being said, I would appreciate credit!
+If you find Loguru useful, tweet me at @ernerfeldt mail me at emil.ernerfeldt@gmail.com.

 ## Why another logging library?
 I have yet to come accross a nice, light-weight logging library for C++ that does everything I want.
 So I made one!